ATC Group: J05A Direct acting antivirals

 Active ingredients in J05A

-Abacavir is a potent selective inhibitor of HIV-1 and HIV-2.
-The mechanism of action as to HIV, is the inhibition of the enzyme reverse transcriptase of HIV, an event that causes chain termination and stopping the replication cycle of the virus.
+Abacavir is a NRTI.
+It is a potent selective inhibitor of HIV-1 and HIV-2.
+Abacavir is metabolised intracellularly to the active moiety, carbovir 5'-triphosphate (TP).
+In vitro studies have demonstrated that its mechanism of action in relation to HIV is inhibition of the HIV reverse transcriptase enzyme, an event which results in chain termination and interruption of the viral replication cycle.

 Acyclovir is an antiviral agent with activity against herpes simplex virus and varicella-zoster virus.
 Acyclovir inhibits the DNA polymerase of the virus, preventing further proliferation.